oliviergimenez/capture-recapture-review/README.md

 Bibliometric and textual analyses
 =================================

-To determine the questions and methods colleagues have been interested in, I searched for capture-recapture papers in the Web of Science.
+To determine the questions and methods folks have been interested in, I searched for capture-recapture papers in the Web of Science.
 I found more than 5000 relevant papers on the 2009-2019 period.
 These papers are gathered in the file [crdat.csv](https://github.com/oliviergimenez/capture-recapture-review/blob/master/crdat.csv).
 To make sense of this big corpus, I carried out biliometric and textual analyses in the spirit of [this paper](https://www.cell.com/trends/ecology-evolution/fulltext/S0169-5347(18)30278-7).
-More explanations along with the code and results are [here](https://github.com/oliviergimenez/capture-recapture-review/blob/master/bibliometric_analysis.md).
+Explanations along with the code and results are [here](https://github.com/oliviergimenez/capture-recapture-review/blob/master/bibliometric_analysis.md).
 I also inspected a sample of methodological and ecological papers, see [there](https://github.com/oliviergimenez/capture-recapture-review/blob/master/make_sense.md) for more details.

 Below is a synthesis of my findings.

 Ecological questions
 ====================

-- In the 80s and 90s, shift in emphasis from population size estimation to survival rate estimation (Lebreton et al. 1992), seems like the balance is achieved, lot of work on both now.
+- Note: In the 80s and 90s, there was a shift in emphasis from abundance estimation to survival estimation (Lebreton et al. 1992).
+Well, it seems like things are more balanced, and there is clearly a lot of work on both topics now.
+This is probably thanks to spatial capture-recapture models and their ability to make use of all available data (spatial info above all), produce density estimates and account for individual heterogeneity regain of interest in estimating abundance and density.

--   What are the fields interested by capture-recapture?

--   Question 1: **Dispersal** w/ Hugo’s review, papers by Jean-Do;
-    papiers Paméla

--   Question 2: If interest in **climate change**, ok, mais attention, nb occz is nb annees (cf Frederiksen).
-Du coup deux reflexions :
-    -   long-term monitoring (paper Sheldon et Clutton-Brock.
-Nichols)
-    -   IPM et go for adaptive monitoring et management; learning while doing
--   Question 3: Life-history trade-offs
+- Question 1: The study of **dispersal** is a big deal.

+- Question 2: There is been a growing interest in studying the **threats on biodiversity** by determining the impact of climate change, pollution, or overexploitation on animal demography.

+- Question 3: The field of **evolutionary ecology** has been using capture-recapture to quantifying life-history trade-offs, estimating heritability of demographic parameters, describing senescence patterns or assessing selection gradients.

 Capture-recapture methods
 =========================